The Mystifying Marble of Elizabeth Turk

 Elizabeth Turk's marble sculptures seem to exist at the very edge of gravity.
 She coaxes her delicate material to such extremes by moving slowly and listening.

-Elizabeth Turk: It's a conversation.
-You walk in with a concept, and you might get a certain distance, and then you notice there are bubble stream, or it's an organic material, so there are inconsistencies.
+Turk: It's a conversation.
+You walk in with a concept, and you might get a certain distance.
+And then you notice there are...you know, a bubble stream.
+Or it's an organic material, so there are inconsistencies.
 And that's the best part about it.
 You can't go in with a singular idea or a singular intention.
 It pushes back.

 But for all her meticulous effort, Turk is surprisingly comfortable with surrendering control.
 She routinely offers up her sculptures to Mother Nature's scrutiny.